Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 We’ll pick one to diagnose how it indirectly points you.

-We’ll talk about Click-through rate.
+We’ll talk about the Click-through rate.

-To have high CTR, you’d work to make the page relevant, match the intent, increase the page load speed etc.
+To have high CTR, you’d work to make the page relevant, match the intent, increase the page load speed, etc.

 Now, ask yourself, did CTR help you increase the SEO of the page?
 You’d answer NO!